11 MIN READ

 You'll also want to research the numerous religious events that Muslims observe; many of these, such as the holy month of Ramadan, will likely affect normal business patterns.

-You can see the full list of federal and state holidays that are observed in Malaysia on the Malaysian Government website.
+You can see the full list of federal and state holidays that are observed in Malaysia here.

 As with other Asian cultures, the concept of "saving face" is critical in Malaysian culture.
 It's important to learn about the various situations that can cause people to "lose face," as this knowledge will help you work with your team in a culturally sensitive way.